SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 Single Player LAN Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Download the correct Forge release for your Minecraft version from the `Minecraft Forge website <http://files.minecraftforge.net/>`_.
 Sponge should be compatible with the latest 1.8 Forge build.
+If you're unsure which version to choose, take a look here: :doc:`implementations/sponge`
 #.
 Run the provided Forge installer.
 A new Forge profile will be created in the Minecraft launcher.
 #.
 Open the Minecraft launcher, and select the new Forge profile.
 #.
 Click "Options" and click "Open Game Dir".